Social Isolation and the Loneliness Epidemic

 Anyway, if you asked me for names, I could come up with about four confidants in my life right now, and honestly, that feels a bit pathetic.
 I’ve traveled around the sun 31 times, and that’s seriously the best I can do?
 Surely that’s due to my rampant cynicism or one of my many other flaws.
 Surely other people have lots of close friends, right?
 Right?

 Well it turns out, I’m not that alone in feeling alone (yay?).
 MIT’s Technology Review (Go Tech!) reports that on average, people only have four to five such friends at any point in time.
 Other studies such as the General Social Survey (or GSS) report that the average is as low as two.
 And while it is tempting to assume this simply has to do with differing personality types; introverts and extroverts have a similar number of confidants.

 However, I think the greatest revelation from the GSS is that roughly 25 percent of all Americans report having zero close friends, including their spouse.
 Let that sink in for a moment.

 For even more perspective, the GSS also reports that number has tripled over the past two decades.
 Again, let that sink in.

-This has led several such as the Harvard Business Review and a former U.S. surgeon general to refer to this as a “loneliness epidemic” affecting roughly 100-150 million Americans.
+This has led several, such as the Harvard Business Review and a former U.S. surgeon general, to refer to this as a “loneliness epidemic” affecting roughly 100-150 million Americans.
 That’s over half our adult population!
-And like the name “epidemic” implies, this lack of close social ties is deemed to be just as detrimental to your health as chronic smoking.
+And as the name “epidemic” implies, this lack of close social ties is deemed to be just as detrimental to your health as chronic smoking.